Cray-HPE/docs-csm/operations/power_management/Worker_Node_COS_Power_Up_Configuration.md

 # Worker Node COS Power Up Configuration

-This procedure is only to be used as part of a full sysetm power up procedure when there are no DVS clients using CPS/DVS from the worker nodes.
+This procedure is only to be used as part of a full system power up procedure when there are no DVS clients using CPS/DVS from the worker nodes.

 **Important:** Some systems may have a failure to mount Lustre on the worker nodes during the COS 2.3